Community recovery in non-binary and temporal stochastic block models: Conclusions and future work

 \section{Conclusions and future work}

-In this paper, we studied community recovery in non-binary and dynamic stochastic block models, where the node labelling is fixed and the interaction patterns between node pairs are independent.
-We derived explicit conditions for the recovery of latent node labels, extending previously known results for a small number of snapshots \cite{Xu_Jog_Loh_2020} or independent snapshots \cite{Paul_Chen_2016}.
-Unlike most earlier works, our analysis allows the shape and size of the interaction space to be scale-dependent, which allows us to study correlated interaction patterns over a long time horizon.
-For clarity, most consistency results were stated under the assumption that the number of blocks is bounded, but Theorem~\ref{thm:asymptotic_exponential_bound_recovery} allows several generalisations to cases with $K \gg 1$.
+In this paper, we studied community recovery in non-binary and dynamic stochastic block models.
+Unlike most earlier works, our analysis allows the shape and size of the interaction space to be scale-dependent, which enables us to study correlated interaction patterns over short and long time horizons.
+For clarity, most consistency results were stated under the assumption that the number of blocks is bounded, but quantitative bounds in Theorem~\ref{thm:asymptotic_exponential_bound_recovery} allow several generalisations to cases with $K \gg 1$.
 We proposed Algorithm~\ref{algo:likelihood_based_algo} that fully utilises the non-binary nature of the observed data for recovering community memberships.
-Our proof that this algorithm is strongly consistent requires that the \Renyi divergence of order 3/2 is bounded.
+Unlike earlier methods, Algorithm~\ref{algo:likelihood_based_algo} is provably consistent for general interaction distributions (not requiring atoms), including standard continuous distributions such as normal and exponential.
+Our analysis of consistency essentially requires bounded \Renyi divergences of order 3/2.
 Investigating whether this condition can be relaxed remains an open problem.

-For temporal and multiplex networks, we proposed an online algorithm (Algorithm~\ref{alg:MarkovClustering}) based on likelihood estimation.
-We investigated numerically the performance of this algorithm.
-Especially, we observed that even in hard regimes ($P \approx Q$, and/or very sparse graphs), Algorithm~\ref{alg:MarkovClustering} is highly accurate given a reasonable number of snapshots.
-If the interaction parameters are unknown, we can estimate them.
-This leads to Algorithm~\ref{alg:MarkovClustering_parameters_unknown}.
-This method achieves high accuracy if the initialisation step gives a good enough accuracy (typically at least $\sim$ 75\%).
-If the initial accuracy is low, then this procedure cannot learn both the correct interaction parameters and node labelling.
-We leave open the theoretical study of those algorithms, and in particular the analysis of consistency of Algorithm~\ref{alg:MarkovClustering} given random guess initialisation.

-The analysis and algorithms in this article assume the knowledge of the number of communities.
-In some cases, such information might not be available and needs to be inferred as well.
-Estimating the number of communities in binary SBMs is an active area of research, and may be extendable to non-binary and temporal networks as well.